thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Subclassing UITableViewController

-Create a new subclass of UITableViewController called HUMAddEventViewController.
+Create a new subclass of UITableViewController called HUMEventViewController.
 UITableViewController is a subclass of UIViewController that has a tableView property and conforms to the `<UITableViewDataSource>` and `<UITableViewDelegate>` protocols.
 This means that we have to implement the `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:` so the tableView will know how many cells to display and what these cells will look like.
-If we don't implement these required protocol methods, the compiler will throw an error.
+You can remove any other `tableView:` methods you see in the implementation file.

-	// HUMAddEventViewController.m
+	// HUMEventViewController.m

 	- (NSInteger)tableView:(UITableView *)tableView
 		numberOfRowsInSection:(NSInteger)section